PUMNL/nl.pum.dsa/README.md

 A user is offered to add a DSA activity (if defined in xml).
 On the activity the user is supposes to select a participant (implicit selection of payment type and participant role).
 Only one DSA activity per participant (!) will be allowed in any status other than 'dsa_paid', 'Cancelled' or 'Not Required'.
-Once processed (status is automatically set to 'dsa_paid', another DSA activity (likely for creditation or additional payment) can be made.
+Once processed (status is automatically set to 'dsa_paid', another DSA activity can be made for creditation of the very same amounts.
 If multiple DSA activities are being edited into a state that would lead to having more than one 'open' DSA activity, for a single participant, validation will block the ones causing a violation.